 There were some female spectators but generally they were behind the caged section or on nearby rooftops.
 None were on the edge of the field like us and of course as the only foreigners we were a spectacle in our own right.
 As we walked the length of the pitch behind the spectators every single head turned to look at us.
 Even the local media guy wanted to interview us (we declined).

 We loved being close to the action and blasted by dust and the rush of having to jump out the way when the ball headed our direction followed by a stampede of horses and waving sticks.
-We had one interlude to go to the shop to get a mango juice when the crowd of guys we were in got a little too big around us but we just returned to a different place and stayed there until the light started to fade and some kind of dispute called a halt to the game, followed swiftly by another one.
-We watched the end from behind the wall of our guesthouse, passions run high about their national sport and a minor scuffle marked the end.
+We had one interlude to go to the shop to get a mango juice when the crowd of guys we were in got a little too big around us but we just returned to a different place and stayed there until the light started to fade and some kind of dispute called a halt to the game (followed swiftly by another one).
+We watched the end from behind the wall of our guesthouse, passions run high about their national sport a minor scuffle marked the end.

 Here’s a short video clip:

-We were covered in dust, it was definitely time for a cold bucket bath, but not before we had tea and had a visit from a policeman to take down our passport and visa details.
+We were covered in dust.
+It was definitely time for a cold bucket bath, but not before we had tea and had a visit from a policeman to take down our passport and visa details.

-At the top of the road we entered a pine forest full of huge trees.
+At the top of the road we entered a pine forest of huge trees.
 It was full of campsites.
 We stopped at the police checkpoint.
 We didn’t understand the interaction between the policeman and Kabluie as it extended past the usual transaction of handing over copies of our passports and visas but it became something of a debate and we gathered the policeman was twitchy about us continuing.
 A guy in plain clothes, arms folded in the background was watching the debate.
 Eventually the cop relented and we understood when he said we could go as long as we checked in again when we got back.
 His parting words to us were “see you later, in’shallah,” a very unusual thing for a Pakistani to say, but confirmed our feeling that he wasn’t entirely comfortable.
 If they had got an armed officer we’re pretty sure we would have been escorted, but they didn’t so instead we went with in’shallah.

-It used to be that foreigners needed a permit to visit our destination Rama lake, but you no longer do.
+It used to be that foreigners needed a permit to visit our destination of Rama lake, but you no longer do.
 We couldn’t see how having a permit would make it safer anyway.